rmitsuboshi/miniboosts/README.md

 Further, one can log your algorithm by implementing `Research` trait.

-Run `cargo doc --open` to see more information.
+Run `cargo doc -F extended --open` to see more information.